-A coordinated coalition of funders, researchers, and policymakers can play a lead role in building the evidence architecture around preventing VAC by:
+A coordinated coalition of funders, researchers and policymakers can play a lead role in building the evidence architecture around preventing VAC by:

-Ensuring more high-quality studies are funded and generated on 'Norms and values', including primary studies, based on technical guidance for quality evidence generation.
-High-quality research includes adherence to standardised international checklists for study design, ensuring rigorous ethical protocols, engaging with experienced VAC researchers, and building on lessons learned about safety, ethical, and methodological standards.
+Ensuring more high-quality impact evaluations and systematic reviews are funded and generated on 'Safe environments'.
+This requires adherence to standardized international checklists for study design, ensuring rigorous ethical protocols, engaging with experienced VAC researchers, and building on lessons learned about safety, ethical, and methodological standards.

-- Using the evidence in the map on 'Norms and values' interventions to identify subcategories, geographical areas and vulnerable groups where greater investment in mixed methods and primary research needs to be made. - Strengthening existing databases to support global coordination on available studies addressing the prevention and response to VAC, thereby supporting the use of evidence-informed programmes by governments and development agencies around the world.
+- 2. Using the evidence in the map to identify subcategories, geographical areas and vulnerable groups where greater investment in mixed-method and primary research needs to be made. - Strengthening existing databases to support global coordination on available studies addressing the prevention and response to VAC, thereby supporting the use of evidence-informed programmes by governments and development agencies around the world.